kwokchunghim/kwokchunghim/README.md

 ## Greetings from Chung Him KWOK 👋

-I am an MSc of Statistics student from the University of Warwick who specializes in Machine Learning and Data Mining.
+I am an MSc Statistics student from the University of Warwick who specializes in Machine Learning and Data Mining.

 ### About me
 * Graduated from The Chinese University of Hong Kong with a BSc (Honours) degree in Mathematics